-(2)† (U) When the file is complete, NVC will schedule an appointment at an overseas consular post and send the IV appointment letter to every valid email address associated with the case record; (physical letters are only sent if a valid email address has not been provided).† NVC will then forward the physical and/or electronic case file to the post.
+(2)† (U) When the file is complete, using the Enterprise Appointment Management System (EAMS), NVC will schedule an appointment at an overseas consular post and send the IV appointment letter to every valid email address associated with the case record; (physical letters are only sent if a valid email address has not been provided).† NVC will then forward or transfer the physical and/or electronic case file to the post.
 NVC will work directly with posts to ensure that postsí scheduling preferences are implemented.

 (3)† (U) NVC performs the appointment post processing for all IV issuing posts.